-Conversion of Kenyan Shillings to US Dollars is never a new thing.
-This is partly because the US Dollar is so widely accepted and is arguably the de facto unit for exchange.
-But there are also a huge number of native Kenyans who visit the United States every few weeks or months for business or family reasons who will need to convert their Kenyan Shillings into US Dollars.
-Again there is the other lot that includes tourists, who will always find that they have to convert their Kenyan Shillings into Dollars or convert Kenyan Shillings to British Pounds whenever they are through with their trips within the country.
-How to convert Kenyan Shillings into US Dollars then becomes the question.
+Again, there is the other lot that includes tourists who will always find that they have to convert Kenyan Shillings to US Dollars or convert Kenyan Shillings to British Pounds as the case may be, whenever they are through with their trips within the country.
+Thus, how to convert Kenyan Shillings to US Dollars then becomes the question.

-How Can You Convert Kenyan Shillings to US Dollars?
+How Do You Convert Kenyan Shillings to US Dollars?

 Other influential factors include the country’s (in this case Kenya) economic and political performances.
 Seasons of political instability like during and shortly after the 2007/2008 chaos drive exchange rates up.
-The country’s debt and its position in world trade will also play part.
-Both of these are long term factors though.
+The country’s debt and its position in world trade will also play a part.
+Both of these are long-term factors though.

 Institutions that deal in currency conversions are many both online and down the street.
 One can try any of the following;

-1. Registered Banks and their various outlets spread all over.
+1. Registered Banks and their various outlets spread all over the country.

-3. ATM s- Select ATM’s offer currency conversion services though these are only likely to be situated in strategic locations but yes, they will do the job if you can come by one.
+3. ATM machines – Select ATM’s offer currency conversion services.
+Though these are only likely to be situated in strategic locations, they will do the job if you can come by one.